Chenovski/MSGI2023/Experiments/README.md

 - theta230719 (crp and rnap): classic NLL loss.
 - theta230720 (crp and rnap): same as 230719 but with zero intercept in the linear combination of energies from each site, which means the total binding energy.
+- theta230724hinge (crp and rnap): same as 230719 but using hinge loss instead of logistic

 **figures**:
 - blue curve: surrogate loss